911±¬ÁÏ

 New lawns

 • Water areas that were newly sown or turfed in spring – these will need regular watering every few days, unless it rains, to keep them going through their first summer.
 Turf will shrink if allowed to dry out and fail to knit together.
+Use water you’ve collected where possible.

 • Use new lawns as little as possible until autumn.

 • To keep your lawn green during hot and dry summers, consider investing in a mulching mower.
 These shred the grass clippings very finely, then blow them into the lower layers of the turf, where they act like mulch to help retain moisture in the soil.
-Because the clippings are fine, they don’t affect the look of the lawn and it should keep it greener for longer in dry spells.

 • If moss is a problem, good lawn maintenance will help to control it – see our advice on moss in lawns.
 It’s well worth leaving at least some moss though – it helps to keep a lawn looking green even in poor growing conditions and is a valuable habitat for small invertebrates.